ADiP: Adaptive-Precision Systolic Array for Matrix Multiplication Acceleration: Evaluation Results

-Figure \ref{Fig.8} presents a comparative analysis of latency and energy consumption between the WS, DiP architectures, along with the proposed ADiP architecture across different attention stages (Q, K, V, and output projections) and activation-to-activation (act-act) workloads (attention scores and attention output) from the evaluated models.
-Act-act workloads are performed in 8b×8b, while projection workloads are performed in 8b×8b, 8b×4b, and 8b×2b for GPT-2 Medium, BERT Large, and BitNet-1.58B, respectively.
-The evaluation is studied for WS, DiP and ADiP with size (32×32).
-The obtained results reveal that ADiP achieves substantial latency improvements exclusively in the projection stages, showing 50\% and 75\% improvements, with total latency improvements of 40\% and 53.6\% for BERT Large and BitNet-1.58B models compared to DiP, respectively.
-For GPT-2 Medium with 8-bit precision, it incurs no latency overhead.
-This selective improvement occurs because projection stages involve weight-to-activation multiplications that can effectively exploit ADiP's adaptive precision capabilities through enhanced compute density mapping of low bitwidth operations.
-In contrast, act-act operations exhibit no latency benefits, as these stages involve dynamic data dependencies that cannot leverage quantization opportunities.
+Fig. \ref{Fig.9} presents a comparative analysis of latency and energy consumption between WS, DiP architectures, and the proposed ADiP architecture across different attention stages (Q, K, V, and output projections) and activation-to-activation workloads (attention scores and attention output) from the evaluated models.
+Activation-to-activation workloads are performed in 8b×8b, while projection workloads are performed in 8b×8b, 8b×4b, and 8b×2b for GPT-2 medium, BERT large, and BitNet-1.58B, respectively.
+The evaluation is studied for WS, DiP and ADiP with size 32×32 to be fully-utilized during the processing of the evaluated attention workloads.
+The per-stage breakdown reinforces the workload distribution of the attention workloads for each model presented in Fig. \ref{Fig.8}.
+In addition, the annotations represent the improvement percentages, which reveals the improvement for each workload.
+The obtained results reveal that ADiP achieves substantial latency improvements exclusively in the projection stages, showing 50\% and 75\% improvements, with total latency improvements of 40\% and 53.6\% for BERT large and BitNet-1.58B models compared to DiP, respectively.
+For GPT-2 medium with 8-bit precision, it incurs no latency overhead.
+This selective improvement occurs because projection stages involve activation-to-weight multiplications that can effectively exploit ADiP's adaptive-precision capabilities through enhanced compute density mapping of low bitwidth operations.
+In contrast, activation-to-activation operations exhibit no latency benefits, as these stages involve dynamic data dependencies that cannot leverage quantization opportunities.